ZenglerLab/MIND-/README.md

 ## Paper contents

-In this study, we present a new approach that integrates transcription and translation measurements to predict competition and substrate preferences within microbial communities, consequently enabling the selective manipulation of the microbiome.
-By performing metatranscriptomic (metaRNA-Seq) and metatranslatomic (metaRibo-Seq) analysis in complex samples, we classified microbes into functional groups (i.e. guilds) and demonstrated that members of the same guild are competitors.
-Furthermore, we predicted preferred substrates based on importer proteins, which specifically benefited selected microbes in the community (i.e. their niche) and simultaneously impaired their competitors.
+In this study, we present a new approach that integrates transcription and translation measurements to __predict competition and substrate preferences__ within microbial communities, consequently __enabling selective manipulation of the microbiome__.

+By performing metatranscriptomic (metaRNA-Seq) and metatranslatomic (metaRibo-Seq) analysis in complex samples, we classified microbes into __functional groups__ (i.e. __guilds__) and demonstrated that __members of the same guild are competitors__.

+Then, we predicted __preferred substrates__ based on metaRNA-Seq and metaRibo-Seq signal on importer proteins, which specifically benefited selected microbes in the community (i.e. their __niche__) and simultaneously impaired their guild competitors.

 ***